AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 sidebar_position: 2
 ---

-This article contains some of the most common errors you can encounter during the installation of AdGuard VPN for Windows and possible ways to solve them.
+This article outlines some of the most common errors you may encounter while installing AdGuard VPN for Windows and possible ways to resolve them.

 ### Error 5: Access Denied {#error-5}

-This error occurs when there is something wrong with permissions.
+This error message appears if required permissions are not granted.
 There may be several different reasons why AdGuard VPN installer does not have the permissions it requires to properly finish the installation process.
 You can try the following steps:

 - Temporarily disable your antiviruses.
-Some of them may interfere with the installation, depending on the severity of their settings.
+Some of them may interfere with the installation, depending on the restrictiveness of their settings.

 - Choose a different installation folder.
 It is possible that the current installation folder has some access restrictions.
 Also make sure you don't select an external drive, a virtual drive, etc.